MRimk/UniversityNotes/EPFL masters/Understanding Modern Switzerland.md

 Nigeria became independent in 1960 and was divided in 3 sections.
 Biafra declared independence and the country evolved into the country.
 It was very mediatized war, and Switzerland decided to launch a big humanitarian campaign through Red Cross to help Biafra.
 However, there was a scandal when one Red Cross plain with aid was shot down by Nigeria, and the weapons to shoot down the plain were supplied by Switzerland.

+## Switzerland and the "Global South"

+Louis Agassiz (from Canton of Fribourg) - started/promoted the movement of scientific racism - belief that we are not different races but different species.
+This is a one of the root causes of the racism in the US or even here.

+### Who writes history?

+The voices and the naratives of white rich men.

+Even though the history could be from marginalized groups - women and other races.

+### Swiss involvement in "colonial project"

+Spivak - "to be active in society, you have to have economical, cultural and political participation" -> migrants don't really participate because either their not represented in culture or they cannot vote or similar

+#### Economic involvement

+- Manufacturers and traders (products trading with South America)
+- Investors (financing) - Swiss invested in the voyages
+- Landowners plantations
+- Consumer market for cash crops - Switzerland is a big producer of chocolate, and fabric production so needed to buy cocoa and cotton (16-19 century)

+Heinrich Escher - founder of Credit Suisse, whose ancestor's money came from Coffee plantations

+City of Bern was investing in trafficing of enslaved people (XVI century).

+Christophe Bourcard (Basel) was financing trafficing people (XVIII century)

+#### Political and military involvement

+- foreign services and mercenaries
+- settlers - lots of settlements created by Swiss in colonies
+- Political exclusion - Tilo Frey
+- Agents in colonised territories

+Mercenaries in Republic of Congo, which was fighting against Belgians

+Missionaries asking money to finance kids in africa.

+#### Cultural implication

+- Human exhibitions, safaris, travellogues, advertisements (publicised in a very exterioticized way)
+- Naturalist - science production
+- Invisibilization of experiences of resistance and knowledge produced by racialised people
+- Christian missions

+Haitian revolution is invisibilized - it abolished slavery in 1804 and gave rights to everyone (all races).
+In French revolution it was way more conservative.

+#### Swiss Civil Society

+Was pressing in 2000s the academy and politics to talk more about the racial, invisibilized history.

+### Switzerland in Brazil

+There are Swiss colonies and settlers who were in Brazil.
+Especially in the region of Bahia.
+Lineus was an important region of cacao production in XIX century and one of the main plantations (Vitoria) was owned by two Swiss men - Gabriel May and Ferdinand von Steiger.
+Marquize of Barbacena - slave trader and plantation owner, diplomat who attracted these Swiss men.
+One of the people who made it possible for Brazil to be independent from England.
+He wanted to attract European settlers so that they could work the land, (be like him - white aristocrat), and be educated people.

+**Table of enslaved people in Victoria plantation**:
+Approx 60 adult men and 30 women.
+It contains the day bought, the day died, the cost, and sometimes the cause of death.
+For kids, the same - but also the name of the mother/father (if known) and some observations.

+These tables contain also the number of kids next to women so that they would get bonuses/prizes if they had more than 6 kids in the plantation.
+Slavery is something inheritted - if the mother is a slave, then the child is a slave (independent from the father status).

+Some of them belonged directly to Gabriel May, so even if the plantation is sold, they still were private property of his.

+All of the kids names are Christian names and they never repeat, so probably they were baptized.
+There are 3 generations of people living in the same plantation - stable plantation. <- the more stable families you have in a plantation, less escape attempts you wil have.
+Some slaves had cause of death: "eating dirt".
+This may have been even as a suicide method.
+The women would get paid for children and the average over the years could be equated to a price of a dog (= 6000 hay).
+This was so that they could save up and buy their freedom (the price that was paid for them), buy food, buy parties.
+The rent out of an adult would be ~214 hay, a child - ~120 hay.

+There were some Swiss women workers for example as sewers.

+Abolishing of slavery in Brazil - 1821 (lasted only 2 years because of coffee boom), and then 1851.